-Nine films about farms, farming, and farmers will be presented at the Crandell Theatre and a “Meet Your Maker” reception at Peint O Gwrw will follow the screenings.
-This event is sponsored by the Chatham Film Club, Chatham Agricultural Partnership, and Columbia Land Conservancy.
+Nine films about farms, farming, and farmers were presented at the Crandell Theatre and a “Meet Your Maker” reception at Peint O Gwrw followed the screenings.
+This event was sponsored by the Chatham Film Club, Chatham Agricultural Partnership, and Columbia Land Conservancy.

-Admission is free, but attendees are requested to bring a donation of a nonperishable food item for the Chatham Silent Food Pantry.
-Cash donations are also gladly accepted.
+Admission was free, and attendees are requested to bring a donation of a nonperishable food item for the Chatham Silent Food Pantry.
+Cash donations were also gladly accepted.

-This exciting and unique film festival presents both local and global perspectives.
+This exciting and unique film festival presented both local and global perspectives.
 These films were made by professional and amateur filmmakers, and the films are selected by a panel representing the sponsoring organizations.